Education and Artistic Director

 After graduating from Circomedia, Matt became the artistic director of PanGottic, an award-winning circus theatre company who have performed in countries as diverse as Holland, Latvia, Italy, Israel and South Korea.
 As well as his work with PanGottic, Matt comperes the Lansdown Cabaret, and recently performed in Beta Testing with the Circus Geeks.

 Catherine worked as an actor for nine years before joining Circomedia to discover how she could integrate circus with physical theatre as a director.
-Cat now teaches physical theatre, movement and reflective practice here at Circomedia, alongside devising new and innovative work with her company Can’t Sit Still of which she is Artistic Director.
+Cat now teaches physical theatre, movement and reflective practice here at Circomedia (on both degree and BTEC courses) alongside devising new work with her company Can’t Sit Still.
 Cat has also worked with Hubbub Theatre, New Street Theatre, and Travelling Light, and is a freelance Outdoor Arts producer for Devizes International Street Festival, PanGottic and Theatre Bristol.

-Piers started his career training in aerial at Circomedia, before travelling to South America where he spent several years working in Columbia with social circus.
-Piers is interested in fusing straps and corde lisse in a theatrical context with aerial conditioning.
+Piers started his career training in aerial at Circomedia before travelling to South America where he spent several years working in Colombia with social circus.
+Piers is interested in fusing straps and corde lisse in a theatrical context.
 He also works with cyr wheel and video projection.